-Murray out of US Open after Berrettini defeat
+British pair Murray and Draper out of US Open

-US Open: Andy Murray loses to Matteo Berrettini in New York
+US Open: Andy Murray loses to Matteo Berrettini & Jack Draper retires injured

 Last updated on .From the section Tennis